 Procedure for Voluntary Dissolution

-This dissolution process is generally simpler than the other two types.
+This dissolution process for a New York limited liability company is generally simpler than the other two types.

 Step 1: Articles of Dissolution

 For a New York limited liability company to voluntarily dissolve, members should follow the rules of dissolution stated in the operating agreement.

 All members must agree and sign a written consent form stating so.

 Then a document called New York LLC Articles of Dissolution containing a dissolution form and some basic information about your LLC must be filed with the New York Department of State.